 The Plumer Wiseman Endowed Scholarship was established in memory of Mr. Plumer Wiseman, a dedicated volunteer at the Estelle H. Womack Museum of Natural History, by the John James Westbrook Society and the DCC Educational Foundation.
-The purpose of the award is to provide an opportunity for a full-time student to receive tuition assistance in return for working at the Museum three hours per week.
+The purpose of the award is to provide an opportunity for a full-time student to receive tuition assistance in return for working for three hours per week with the Estelle H. Womack Collection housed at the Danville Science Center.
 The student must have at least a 2.50 GPA in the major field and be working towards a degree, diploma, or certificate.